taiki-e/portable-atomic/README.md

   Disabling this allows only atomic types for which the platform natively supports atomic operations.

-- **`i128-dynamic`**<br>
+- **`outline-atomics`**<br>
-  Similar to the `i128` feature, but tries to use `cmpxchg16b` in more cases based on dynamic CPU feature detection.
+  Enable dynamic CPU feature detection.

   Note:
-  - This implicitly enables the `fallback` feature.
-  - Dynamic detection is only enabled in nightly, otherwise it works the same as the default.
+  - Dynamic detection is currently only enabled in nightly, otherwise it works the same as the default.
-  - When `cmpxchg16b` target feature is enabled at compile time, this works exactly the same as the default.
+  - If the required target features are enabled at compile time, the atomic operations are inlined.
   - This is compatible with no-std (as with all features except `std` and `parking_lot`).

 - **`float`**<br>